erichoang/criminal-network-visualization/visualizer/documentation/visualizer_doc.md

 Use the `Select network ...` dropdown, to select one of the visualizers inbuilt networks.
 If a local directory is defined when starting the server using `--data` (see [Server](#server)), the local networks are loaded and displayed here at the top.
 You can load the whole network by leaving the `Select entities...` selection blank.

-> :warning: **Loading huge networks**: The visualizer is not build for loading, displaying and exploring huge networks with thousands upon thousands of nodes or edges at once.
-Large networks may take some time to load or even make the browser throw an time out exception in extreme cases.
+> :warning: **Loading huge networks**: The visualizer is not built for loading, displaying, and exploring huge networks with thousands upon thousands of nodes or edges at once.
+Large networks may take some time to load or even make the browser throw a time-out exception in extreme cases.

 **Select Entities**:

 Optionally, specific entities can be chosen before loading the network.
 These are listed by their `name` or `label` or alternatively by their `ID` if those are not specified in the dataset.
 The dropdown menu is searchable.
-When a network is loaded with entitites selected, the selected entities as well as all entities connected to the selected entities by an outgoing edge are initially displayed.
+When a network is loaded with entities selected, the selected entities as well as all entities connected to the selected entities by an outgoing edge are initially displayed.

 > :information_source: **Regarding Large Networks**: Choosing specific entities to start exploration of a network with should be the prefered approach when dealing with large networks.